-Animals may not be sold at Premier Society sales if the vendor's herd from which they are being sold is categorised as a Johnes Risk 5 herd.
+Animals may not be sold at Premier Society sales if the vendor's herd from which they are being sold is categorised as a Johne's Risk 5 herd.

-b) All sale animals male and female, including calves at foot, presented at the sales detailed in Appendix C, must be EITHER from a BVD Accredited Herd within a CHeCS approved Herd Health Scheme OR to have been BVD tested virus free.
+b) All sale animals male and female, including calves at foot, presented at the sales detailed in Appendix B, must be EITHER from a BVD Accredited Herd within a CHeCS approved Herd Health Scheme OR to have been BVD tested virus free.
 All animals forward will require to be BVD vaccinated prior to sale with an approved vaccine.
 Pregnant animals must have had testing and vaccination completed prior to service.
 Vaccination of calves at foot to be in accordance with CHeCS guidelines and recommendations.

-For the Society Premier Collective Weaned Calf Sale, calves are not required to be vaccinated for BVD.
+For the Society Breeders' Sale of Weaned Calves, calves are not required to be vaccinated for BVD.
 Calves from non-BVD accredited herds are required to have been BVD tested virus free.
 Calves from BVD Accredited Herds are not required to have been BVD tested virus free.